-As winter approaches and the colds and coughs start to do the rounds, it’s time to think about what we can do to boost our immune systems.
-We spoke to nutritional therapist and wellness coach Vee O’Brien, read on for her top 4 nutrients & foods that will kick your immune system up a gear this winter.
+With winter approaching and many employees returning to the office post-lockdown, it’s time to think about what we can do to boost our immune system and defend our bodies against infection.
+We spoke to nutritional therapist and wellness coach Vee O’Brien, read on for her top 4 nutrients & foods that will kick your immune system up a gear.

 Firstly, what is the Immune System?

 The immune system is the system of the body responsible for protecting us from environmental and external threats, such as diseases and toxins.
 It relies on a coordinated effort from a range of cells, organs and tissues to keep us healthy and safe.

 Our first line of defence is actually our skin, a barrier keeping foreign invaders like viruses and bacteria out of our bodies.
 Potential entry points such as our nostrils, throats, and ears are coated in membranes and mucus (runny nose + sore throat, anyone?) which stops unwanted bugs in their tracks.

 If a pathogen manages to sneak past our layers of protection and into our digestive system, never fear, for we have back-up.
 Our second line of defence is our stomach, which contains acid that kills some bacteria and other harmful pathogens.
 In addition, our white blood cells kick into action, tracking down the invaders and trying to destroy them.
 It is at this point that you might start experiencing a fever, or feel fatigued and drained.

 In a healthy person, your white blood cells are able to ward off the invader within a few days or weeks (depending on the type of infection).
 What’s more, they also remember them so that if the same invader attempts to get you sick again, you have an army ready to pounce and destroy!